Himank-Kadian/Flutter-MobileApps/app1/README.md

 # App1

-This Flutter app contains various different Containers.
-Each container has different properties like text, color, size, shape and border.
+This Flutter app contains 6 different Containers.
+Each container differs in properties like text, color, size, shape and border.
-These containers are kept in different rows and columns.
+These containers are placed in specific rows and columns.

 ![image](https://user-images.githubusercontent.com/60160747/122817324-9f039a80-d28c-11eb-9443-f6a65ccde51a.png)